pouchdb-community/pouchdb-wrappers/README.md

 ```

 PouchDB supports using callbacks with its API methods, but callbacks will _not_
 be passed to your wrapper methods.
-Wrappers should return a `Promise` and they
+Wrappers which wrap asynchronous methods
-should assume that the `original` function returns a `Promise`.
+should return a `Promise` and they should assume that the `original` function
-`pouchdb-wrappers` takes care of making callbacks work for external callers.
-For
+returns a `Promise`. `pouchdb-wrappers` takes care of making callbacks work for
-example, if you install a `get()` wrapper...
+external callers.
+For example, if you install a `get()` wrapper...

 ```javascript
 wrapper.install(db, {